ambranava/ambranava.github.io/Projects/Psychosocial-research.md

 - Projective techniques, metaphors, and associative methods
 - Personifications and scenario-based activities

+Detailed data collection instruments are provided in the appendices:
+- Appendix A: Semi-Structured Interview Guide
+- Appendix B: Focus Group Guide

 **Participants.**
 The study involved a total of 27 volunteers from the service, including: